-All Program support is arranged by the Director of the Graduate Program in Environmental Science and the Program Committee, and is based in part on information provided by the Graduate School and the student's Research Advisor.
+All Program support is arranged by the Director of the Graduate Program in Environmental Sciences and the Program Committee, and is based in part on information provided by the student's Research Advisor.

 PhD students: Incoming doctoral students typically receive 4 semesters of Program funded support.
 Support beyond 4 semesters is usually provided by research grants.
 Summer support for PhD students is available, but is awarded based on availability of funds and student merit.
-However, if a student receives a 2 or more semesters of support, they are required to teach a minimum of 1 semester while on support.
-Therefore planning is critical and should be discussed with the student's Research Advisor early in the student's program of study.
-The maximum teaching load will be 2 laboratory or 1 lecture section(s) per semester.
+However, if a student receives support through the EVS Program, the student will be required to teach in each of the semesters while on support.
+The maximum teaching load will be 1 laboratory or 1 lecture section per semester.
 Students who intend to teach a lecture section but have not had significant teaching experience in the past are required to take ESCI 7251 - Mentored Teaching the semester prior to the lecture section being taught.
 The faculty member usually assigned to the course will become the Instructor of Record while the student teaches the course.